adidas/api-guidelines/rest-api-guidelines/guides/complete-api-development.md

    > Based on the analysis, new or changing business requirements

-   1. Create a new branch in the VCS repository with OAS file
+   1. Create a new version in Swagger Hub
-   2. Create a new project \(alternative\) in SwaggerHub
-   3. Make sure the CI/CD pipeline is:
-      1. Set to push the OAS file to SwaggerHub but make sure to modify the SwaggerHub project name under the adidas organization
-      2. Set to run Dredd test in the CI/CD
-   4. Modify the design \(OAS file\) accordingly, follow the "Design API" step
-   5. Follow the adidas API Guidelines for [**changes and versioning**](https://adidas.gitbook.io/api-guidelines/rest-api-guidelines/evolution/versioning)
+   2. Follow the adidas API Guidelines for [**changes and versioning**](../../rest-api-guidelines/evolution/versioning)
-   6. Use VCS pull request \(PR\) to propose the change to review
+   3. Share with your skateholders the new version allow them write comments to reach a new agrenment
+   4. Avoid break current version follow the [rules](../../general-guidelines/rules-for-extending)
-   7. After the API Design change is verified, reviewed and approved, continue with the "Develop the API" phase
+   5. After the API Design change is verified, reviewed and approved, continue with the "Develop the API" phase
+   6. Make sure the CI/CD pipeline is set to run Dredd test in the CI/CD with the new version
-   8. Eventually, when the updated design is ready to be deployed for production, merge the branch into the production branch
+   7. Eventually, when the updated design is ready to be deployed for production, merge the branch into the production branch
-   9. Follow this guide from "Expose the API using Kong" step
+   8. Follow this guide from "Expose the API using Kong" step